-The third diagram of this iteration is \igc{1}{FRidotproof3} Once again, the region below the dotted line is a fragment of the next picture in the first row of the figure.
-We may then repeat the argument, until the final flip map.
-For the final flip map, we have a dot entering the 6-valent vertex in the middle, yielding morphisms which factor through the trivalent purple vertex, and giving terms which factor through the first entry in the first row of Figure \ref{killerwrapgeneralfig}. \end{proof}
+The third diagram of this iteration is \igc{1}{FRidotproof3} Once again, the region below the dotted line agrees with the $234\ 1234\ 543\hat{2}1$ part of the remaining diagrams on the first row of Figure \ref{killerwrapgeneralfig}.
+We may then repeat the argument.

+Where the argument stops is when the 2nd to right input of a flip is also the central input of a flip.
+Equivalently, this is when the dot coming into the next flip is black.
+(If our original dot were on strand $3$, we would stop when the 3rd to right input was also the central input of a flip, which is the penultimate flip map.)
+This black dot enters a black-purple 6-valent vertex.
+Resolving this using \eqref{dot6}, we obtain two diagrams, both of which factor through a purple trivalent vertex.
+This, finally, is the purple trivalent vertex appearing in the first entry of the relevant row of Figure \ref{killerwrapgeneralfig}.
+Both diagrams factor through this first entry. \end{proof}